 Mattresses take up a good amount of space in your home, and unfortunately, in the landfill.
 However, when it’s time for a new one, these large home products don’t need to become unsightly waste - Find out how!

 Written by Sarah Johnson

-Sarah is a Zero Waste Advocate working for Tuck, a community devoted to improving sleep hygiene, health and wellness through the creation and dissemination of comprehensive, unbiased, free web-based resources.
+Zero Waste Advocate working for Tuck, a community devoted to improving sleep hygiene, health and wellness through the creation and dissemination of comprehensive, unbiased, free web-based resources.

 You have options that will keep your mattress out of the landfill.
 With a two-fold approach to reduce waste and buy environmentally-friendly mattresses, you can make a difference.

 Many national and local charity or thrift organizations accept mattress donations.
 Be sure your mattress is stain, tear, and odor free.
 If you live in an area with bed bugs, mattress donations may not be accepted.
 To save yourself the hassle of loading and hauling your mattress, call ahead to make sure it will be accepted.
 Do NOT leave your old mattress behind a charity store after hours.
 You may be leaving them with the problem of disposal and most likely it will end up in the landfill.